mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 A [Delivery Receipt](#delivery-receipt) suspected to be fake.
 That is when there is no intention to deliver the SMS.

 Sometimes delivery receipts are faked because the Telecommunications Service Provider sends it early.
 Some Telecommunications Service Providers never return a delivery receipt.
-In this case Nexmo creates a delivery receipt and sends it to you.
+In this case Vonage creates a delivery receipt and sends it to you.

 ## Geo